 We create our rules to keep people safe on Twitter, and they continuously evolve to reflect the realities of the world we operate within.
 Our primary focus is on addressing the risks of offline harm, and research* shows that dehumanizing language increases that risk.

-We also realize we don’t have all the answers, which is why we have developed a global working group of outside experts to help us think about how we should address dehumanizing speech around more complex categories like race, ethnicity and national origin.
-This group will help us understand the tricky nuances, important regional and historical context and ultimately help us answer questions like:
+As part of this update, we convened a global working group of third-party experts to help us think about how we could appropriately address dehumanizing speech around the complex categories of race, ethnicity, and national origin.
+These experts helped us better understand the challenges we would face and to ultimately answer questions like:

 *Examples of research on the link between dehumanizing language and offline harm: